MCI Diagnostic Center

 Individual COVID-19 test result will be reported within 48 hours after specimen collection kit is received within the testing facility.

 Multiple test kits can be purchased.
-To inquire multiple test kits, please contact us directly at (918) 744-1001 and one of our team experts will provide additional information.
+To inquire multiple test kits, please contact us directly Toll-Free at (888) 509-5227 and one of our team experts will provide additional information.

-MCI Diagnostic Center is a Service-Disabled, Veteran-Owned Small Business that offers national laboratory testing and diagnostics with headquarters in Tulsa, OK.
+MCI Diagnostic Center is a Service-Disabled, Veteran-Owned Small Business that offers national laboratory testing and diagnostics with headquarters in Richardson, Texas.
 MCI is accredited by the College of American Pathologist (CAP, Clinical Laboratory Improvement Amendments (CLIA), and Commission on Office Laboratory Accreditation (COLA).

 Yes, MCI Diagnostic Center is a national high-complexity certified laboratory by Clinical Laboratory Improvement Amendment (CLIA) MCI Diagnostic Center CLIA No. 37D201146